jmurphy6895/AstroPropagators.jl/README.md

 ## Description

-This project implements several propagation methods for the **HAMMERHEAD.jl** ecosystem using equations of motion for different orbital element sets.
+This project implements several propagation methods for the **AstroPropagators.jl** ecosystem using equations of motion for different orbital element sets.
 The force models can either be user-supplied or built up with the **AstroForceModels.jl** package.
 This package was inspired by the [THALASSA library](https://github.com/woodywu-arizona/thalassa).
 A full list of implemented propagators can be found below:

 - [x] Cowell
 - [ ] EDromo